Hate makes a comeback in the Pacific Northwest

 SPOKANE, Wash. – Nearly two decades after the Aryan Nations’ Idaho compound was demolished, far-right extremists are maintaining a presence in the Pacific Northwest.

-White nationalism has been on the rise across the U.S., but it has particular resonance along the Idaho-Washington border, where the Aryans espoused hate and violence for years.
+White nationalism has been on the rise across the United States, but it has particular resonance along the Idaho-Washington border, where the Aryans espoused hate and violence for years.

-The neo-Nazi group was based near Hayden Lake, Idaho, starting in the 1970s, and eventually was bankrupted in a lawsuit brought by local activists and the Southern Poverty Law Center.
+The neo-Nazi group was based near Hayden Lake, Idaho, starting in the 1970s, and eventually went bankrupt in a lawsuit brought by local activists and the Southern Poverty Law Center.
 Its compound was seized, and supporters dispersed.

-But a series of incidents in recent weeks show far-right sentiments never really left the conservative region.
+But incidents in recent weeks show far-right sentiments never really left the region.
 In the county that is home to Hayden Lake, for instance, Republicans last month passed a measure expressing support for U.S. entry of a prominent Austrian far-right activist who was investigated for ties to the suspected New Zealand mosque gunman.

-In 2018, at least nine hate groups operated in the region of Spokane and northern Idaho, including Identity Evropa, Proud Boys, ACT for America and America's Promise Ministries, according to the Southern Poverty Law Center.
+In 2018, at least nine hate groups operated in the Spokane and northern Idaho region, including Identity Evropa, Proud Boys, ACT for America and America’s Promise Ministries, according to the Southern Poverty Law Center.
 The center does not track how many members belong to each group.

-Keegan Hankes, a researcher for the Southern Poverty Law Center, said the number of hate groups is growing across the U.S., driven in part by a toxic political culture.
+Keegan Hankes, a researcher for the center, said the number of hate groups is growing across the United States, driven in part by a toxic political culture.
 The human rights group counted 784 active hate groups in the U.S. in 2014 and 1,020 in 2018.

 In particular, white supremacist groups are growing because of fears that the country’s racial makeup is changing.
 “That drives a ton of anxiety,” Hankes said.